gvwilson/thirdbit/src/fiction/bear/index.md

 he'd spend the rest of his life telling everyone how he shook my hand, and that it wasn't actually a big deal."

+Suddenly the pieces clicked together in Noxy's head.
+"That's it!" she said excitedly.
+"When we were up on Cloak—it felt like there was an extra person.
+If there was a spell on the ring, maybe that's what I was feeling!"

+The prince turned to Sergeant Inambu.
+"Is that possible?"

+"I don't know, honored," she said quietly, her eyes on his boots.
+"I don't understand along by how mind-talk works.
+But it's possible."
+She paused a moment.
-"Excuse me, honored," Sergeant Inambu said quietly, "But you said that the man in the market gave the princess a ribbon."
+"You said that the man in the market gave the princess a ribbon?"

 "A blue one with gold roses," the prince confirmed bitterly.
 "I thought he was just trying to earn some royal favor."

-"Do you still have it?"
-Sergeant Inambu asked.
+"Do you still have it?" the sergeant asked.

 The prince raised his eyebrows at Dolly.
 "I think so," she said.